 The lunch menu is usually posted online or sent home in paper form.
 Go through the menu and help your child figure out what they’re going to choose on a particular day.
 That way, they know exactly what they’re looking for as they go through the line, and parents know it’s going to be healthy for them, King said.

-The importance of snacks
+The importance of healthy snacks for kids

 “Snacks are actually very, very important, especially for growing children, and a lot of times parents forget that,” King said.
 A snack should be about 100 to 200 calories and made up of two different food groups.
 For example, a banana with 1 tablespoon of peanut butter, or a medium-sized apple with a string cheese stick.
 Ideally, the snack should provide protein and fiber to help children feel full until their next meal — especially important if they have sports or another after-school activity.